 A commitment ceremony is very similar to a wedding ceremony except for one nuance: It is not legally binding.
 During this type of ceremony, two people declare their love for one another and vow to spend the rest of their lives together.
 Sometimes the ceremony includes traditions from weddings; other times couples get completely creative with their ceremony and just speak directly to one another with no frills.

 A commitment ceremony is when two people commit their lives to one another.
 It is similar to a wedding and can include wedding traditions, but it does not result in a legally binding marriage.

-Historically, commitment ceremonies have been used by couples who couldn't legally get married by the church or the state because of their sexual orientation or race.
-Many couples still use commitment ceremonies to bind themselves to one another without going through the legal steps marriage requires.
+Historically, couples who couldn't legally get married by the church or the state because of their sexual orientation or race opted for a commitment ceremony.
+Many couples still use commitment ceremonies to bind themselves to one another without going through the legal steps that marriage requires.

-To find out more, we reached out to photographer Kim Hefner.
+To find out more, we reached out to wedding expert and photographer Kim Hefner.
 She talked us through the meaning behind commitment ceremonies and how to plan your own.

 Meet the Expert